alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-12-day-94-pterodactyl-low-poly.md

 type: "post"
 ---

-I was in Un’Goro crater in World of Warcraft, where I had to kill a few Pterodactyls and then got inspired to create one.
+I was in Un'Goro crater in World of Warcraft, where I had to kill a few Pterodactyls and then got inspired to create one.

-I’m not satisfied with how the legs and arms look and also making the head was the hardest part, and I don’t like it either.
+I'm not satisfied with how the legs and arms look and also making the head was the hardest part, and I don't like it either.

-Let’s see if tomorrow it will look better after being textured.
+Let's see if tomorrow it will look better after being textured.

 PS1 dinosaur made in Blender.